Weak variable step-size schemes for stochastic differential equations based on controlling conditional moments: Introduction

 The choice of the initial step-size $\tau_1$ is a critical stage in variable step-size methods for ODEs (see, e.g., \cite{GladwellShampineBrankin1987,HairerNorsettWanner1993}).
-In Section \ref{sec:Starting}, we introduce a general procedure for the automatic selection of the starting step-size based on controlling the size of the first two moments of $ Y_{1} - Y_0$, which is applied to determine the initial step-size of the variable step-size schemes developed in Sections \ref{sec:VariableStepSizeEM} and \ref{sec:Extrapolation}.
+In Section \ref{sec:Starting}, we introduce a general procedure for the automatic selection of the starting step-size based on controlling the size of the first two moments of $ Y_{1} - Y_0$.

-In Section \ref{sec:Extrapolation}, we introduce four variable step-size higher order schemes.
-In the spirit of the local extrapolation procedure used for designing higher order variable step-size schemes for ODEs (see, e.g., \cite{HairerNorsettWanner1993,Shampine1994}), we select the step-sizes $\tau_{n+1} - \tau_{n}$ as in Section \ref{sec:VariableStepSizeEM}, but instead of using the Euler scheme we continue the numerical solution of \eqref{eq:SDE} from $ \tau_{n}$ to $\tau_{n+1}$ with numerical methods arising from $\hat{Y}_{n+1}$.
-That is, just after we estimate $\tau_{n+1}$ as in Section \ref{sec:VariableStepSizeEM}, we replace $Y_{n+1}$ by higher order methods at the time of computing the final numerical approximation of $ X_{\tau_{n+1}} $.

-Section \ref{Sec:SampleSize} provides adaptive schemes with variable step-size and sample-size.
-We adaptively estimate the number of simulations of the variable step-size weak schemes, developed in Sections \ref{sec: IncrementControl} - \ref{sec:Extrapolation}, that are required to compute $ \mathbb{E} \varphi \left(X_{T}\right) $ by the Monte-Carlo sampling.
-We determine the final sample-size of this Monte-Carlo simulations by using a non-uniform Berry-Essen inequality like in, for instance, \cite{Bayer2014,Gobet2016,GrahamTalay2013,Hickernell2013,Mordecki2008,Szepessy2001}.

-Finally, in Section \ref{sec:NumericalExperiments} we illustrate the performance of the new adaptive schemes by means of numerical experiments with five benchmark SDEs.
-The simulation results show the potential of the introduced variable step-size strategies and adaptive schemes to overcome known instability problems of the conventional fixed step-size integrators in the computation of expectations of functions of the solution to stiff SDEs.
-Section \ref{sec:Conclusion} is a conclusion paragraph.
+We illustrate the performance of the new adaptive schemes by means of numerical experiments with four benchmark SDEs.
+The new adaptive schemes reduce appropriately the step-sizes of the schemes as the tolerances parameters become smaller, and greatly overcome the accuracy and stability of the Euler and second order Taylor schemes with fixed step-size.
+The very good performance of the new adaptive strategy is brought out in a comparison of the new adaptive strategy with the stochastic strategy given by \cite{Szepessy2001}.